 The “hands-on” nature of health care creates specific challenges in drafting scientifically sound personnel policies.
 While employment and personnel policies frequently reflect societal attitudes on a number of issues, health care employers must base HIV policies on scientific facts rather than misinformation and/or in response to political/social pressures.

 Personnel policies should create a maximally safe and healthful environment for all workers.

 Legal topics discuss HIV infection reporting and the availability/location of anonymous test sites.
 A list of anonymous test sites in your area can be obtained from your local county health department.
 However, once a person meets the CDC defined AIDS criteria they are reportable, regardless of whether or not they tested anonymously.
 Furthermore, because AIDS is still a reportable disease a new report needs to be filed for all HIV reported persons who later meet the AIDS criteria.

 HIV & AIDS Reporting Guidelines

-The Americans with Disabilities Act (ADA) gives federal civil rights protections to individuals who are diagnosed with HIV/AIDS.
-Persons with HIV, both symptomatic and asymptomatic, are protected by law against discrimination and are entitled to equal opportunity in public accommodations, employment, and transportation.
+The Americans with Disabilities Act (ADA) gives federal civil rights protection to individuals who are diagnosed with HIV/AIDS.
+Persons with HIV, both symptomatic and asymptomatic are protected by law against discrimination and are entitled to equal opportunity in public accommodations, employment, and transportation.
 Additionally, individuals who are discriminated against because they associate with an HIV-infected person are also protected by the ADA.